 Sushi is my favorite food.
 I’d eat it for breakfast, lunch, and dinner if I could.
 (In fact, I have had it for breakfast before.)
 Since it is such a popular delicacy and you can pretty much find it anywhere in the world, I make it my mission to try sushi everywhere I go in an attempt to find the best sushi places in the world.
 After visiting countless sushi restaurants over the years, these are my favorite destinations for high-quality sushi:

 In general, Australia doesn’t have a lot of good sushi.
-It is mostly standard, average supermarket quality sushi that you can find in just about every grocery store in America.
-Everything restaurant is a quick fix or a sushi train.
-Decent enough to satisfy a craving, but nothing to write home about.
+It is mostly standard, average, supermarket-quality sushi that you can find in just about every grocery store in America.
+Every restaurant is a quick fix or a sushi train: decent enough to satisfy a craving, but nothing to write home about.
 You simply walk away full.
 But in Melbourne, I found quite a few very authentic Japanese restaurants with mouth-watering sushi, exotic fish, extensive menus, and healthy portions.
 Having had sushi around the region, I was wonderfully surprised.
-So surprised I went for the majority of my meals while I was there.
-If you are in Australia, save all your sushi money for here.
+So surprised that I had sushi for the majority of my meals while I was there.
+If you are in Australia, save all your sushi money for Melbourne.

 Favorite restaurants: Kenzen and Nobu

 New York City